Nantiee/mon-savon-local/README.md

 - `pnpm build:css-vars` build variables.css from the design tokens
 - `pnpm build:icons` Generate icon components from svg's

-The `prepapre` script ensures git hooks are setup and is automagically run everytime you run `pnpm install`.
+The `prepapre` script ensures git hooks are set up and is automagically run everytime you run `pnpm install`.
 Check [husky section](#🐶-husky) for more details.

 ## Features Details